-Attendance Policy: You may accumulate three (3) absences before any penalty occurs.
-You are allowed 3 absences for whatever reason.
+Attendance Policy: You may accumulate two (2) absences before any penalty occurs.
+You are allowed 2 absences for whatever reason.
 There are no additional absences allowed without penalty.
 Plan accordingly.
 There is no such thing as an "excused" absence.
 Any absences after that will result in a 50 point deduction.
 For this class, 7 absences will result in an F for the course, regardless of your grade.

 Tardiness: Students who are not in class, ready to start at the beginning of class will be marked tardy.
 For every three times tardy, the student will be marked absent.
-This class is demonstration based, and extremely difficult to make up or reshow demonstrations.
 Please plan accordingly.
 Do not expect the instructor to reteach a demonstration because you arrive late.
 It is disruptive to the class.